 Americans spend twice as much on healthcare as other wealthy democracies.
 Insurance companies rake in billions of dollars a year while adding no value to the quality of care.
-Currently, 79 million Americans struggle to pay for life-saving procedures, medicines, and other health care costs.
-As a medical student at the University of Michigan, we have to regularly tell patients we cannot give them the treatment they need because their health insurance does not cover their needs.
-The medical patients in the richest country in the world should not have to endure such heartbreaking and unethical standards.
+Currently, 79 million Americans struggle to pay for life-saving procedures, medications, and other health care costs.
+As a medical student at the University of Michigan, Solomon has learned how doctors have to regularly tell patients that their health insurance cannot cover the treatments they need.
+The medical patients in the richest country in the world should not be denied basic health coverage.
 We are done waiting.

-Medicare for All means one thing: healthcare coverage for every American.
+Medicare for All means one thing: guaranteed healthcare coverage for every American.
 No exceptions.
-We must remember: healthcare is a human right.
-This means that nobody should die in this country because they cannot afford to see a doctor.
-On Day One in Congress, I will cosponsor H.R.
-1384, The Medicare for All Act of 2019.
+We must ensure healthcare as a human right which means that nobody should die in this country because they cannot afford to see a doctor.
+On day one in Congress, I will cosponsor H.R.
+1384: The Medicare for All Act of 2019.
 This bill will:

-Guarantee universal health care to every American, including dental, vision, and mental health services.
+Guarantee single-payer health care to every American.
+This includes dental, vision, and mental health services.

-Allow all Americans will be able to see any doctor of their choice
+Allow all Americans to be able to see any doctor of their choice.

-Save Americans over $2 Trillion over ten years
+Save Americans more than $2 Trillion over ten years.

-Medicare for all will help women access the reproductive services they need.
-Right now, many women are not able to safely seek an abortion because these services are too expensive.
-Under Medicare For All, abortion services would be covered for every woman.
-Regardless of socioeconomic status, any person would be able to exercise their constitutional right to make decisions over their own body.
-Additionally, 77% of Americans want abortion to remain safe and legal, and Solomon will fight to uphold their Constitutional right to make decisions about their own bodies.
+Medicare for all will help people access the reproductive services they need.
+Right now, many people are not able to safely seek an abortion because it is too expensive.
+Under Medicare For All, abortion services would be covered for every person regardless of socioeconomic status.
+77% of Americans want abortion to remain safe and legal, and Solomon will fight to uphold their Constitutional right to make decisions about their own bodies.

 Prescription Drug Pricing

-In the last ten years, out-of-pocket prices per prescription of insulin have doubled and the overall cost of insulin has tripled.
-Americans are dying as a result of this greed; one in four diabetics report under use of insulin because of cost-related factors.
+In the last ten years, out-of-pocket prices per prescription of insulin has doubled and the overall cost of insulin has tripled.
+Americans are dying as a result of this pharmaceutical greed: one in four diabetics report underuse of insulin because of cost-related factors.
 In addition to saving lives, Medicare for All would put extra money in consumers’ pockets.
 The time for Medicare for All is now.
-Let’s save trillions of dollars and guarantee every American universal access to healthcare.
+Let’s save trillions of dollars and guarantee every American equal access to healthcare.